dataobservatory-eu/listen-local-website/content/en/authors/admin/_index.md

 ---
 # Display name this is the English website
-title: Listen Slovak
+title: Listen Local

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Locally Relevant Music Recommendations
+role: Locally relevant music recommendations

 # Organizations/Affiliations to show in About widget
 organizations: